KARNATISAITHARUN/documentation/policies/about-policy.md

 ```

 In this directive, the Policy also allows data transformations and checks to be identified in order to report flows of data, for data that does not undergo validation.

-Refer to the ShiftLeft [Policy Language](policy-language.md) for additional information and examples.